 focuser board) Very light!

 Detail of the focuser board.
-I used 3/16" Baltic
+I used 3/16"

 Front end of the 22" mirror box and rocker

 box.
 The four furniture glide feet on the "front" side of the

 mirror box is there for support during unloading or loading.

 When I load or unload the mirror box, I actually place it standing

 vertically on the ground on the "front" side, so it is easier for me to

 Same assembly as above, but from the side.
 The

 bearings were made by Obsession for their 18" telescopes.
 I

 decided on these instead of the larger bearings as the larger bearings

 has a notch for trusses that are mounted on the outside.
 That

-Components Aids Guides Observing Guides Reports Platform
+Components Tips Guides Observing Guides Reports Platform